S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 INVType
 -------

-**Derived from:** ExceptionalValueType by restriction
+**Derived from:** `ExceptionalValueType`_ by restriction

 **Abstract:** False

 **Description:**

-Invalid: The value as represented in the instance is not a member of the set of permitted data values in the constrained value domain of a variable.
+*Invalid*: The value as represented in the instance is not a member of the set of permitted data values in the constrained value domain of a variable.

 ....

 DERType
 -------

-**Derived from:** ExceptionalValueType by restriction
+**Derived from:** `ExceptionalValueType`_ by restriction

 **Abstract:** False

 **Description:**

-Derived: An actual value may exist, but it must be derived from the provided information; usually an expression is provided directly.
+*Derived*: An actual value may exist, but it must be derived from the provided information; usually an expression is provided directly.

 ....

 UNCType
 -------

-**Derived from:** ExceptionalValueType by restriction
+**Derived from:** `ExceptionalValueType`_ by restriction

 **Abstract:** False

 **Description:**

-Unencoded: No attempt has been made to encode the information correctly but the raw source information is represented, usually in free text.
+*Unencoded*: No attempt has been made to encode the information correctly but the raw source information is represented, usually in free text.

 ....

 OTHType
 -------

-**Derived from:** ExceptionalValueType by restriction
+**Derived from:** `ExceptionalValueType`_ by restriction

 **Abstract:** False

 **Description:**

-Other: The actual value is not a member of the permitted data values in the variable. (e.g., when the value of the variable is not by the coding system)
+*Other*: The actual value is not a member of the permitted data values in the variable. (e.g., when the value of the variable is not by the coding system)

 ....